- SAP’s support has been eviscerated in an attempt to maximize its margin.

 Support is “cleaning up” after the party.
-However, SAP’s heart just isn’t in it.
-Sometimes SAP will send out specialists to address why applications are not working as intended and customers instead will get pitched new applications rather than fixing the old ones.
+However, SAP’s heart isn’t in it.
+Sometimes SAP will send out specialists to address why applications are not working as intended, and customers instead will get pitched new applications rather than fixing the old ones.
 The emphasis and the compensation at SAP go to those who can sell and introduce new solutions.
 Why this is not more broadly discussed, I do not know.

 Support Failings Covered Up by ASUG US

 Entities like ASUG US that one would think would focus on this issue give it no coverage.
-I checked their website for “support problem” and did not find a single article.
+I checked their website for the “support problem” and did not find a single article.
 ASUG US’s perspective can be neatly summarized as the following: